-The main function of a call center is to receive or relay a large volume of requests via phone or email.
-It is usually classified as inbound or outbound call center which the inbound call center is usually operated and control by a company that manages the incoming sales support or information inquiries from customers.
-For outbound call centers, it is used mainly for telemarketing, charity donations, debt collection services and market research.
-Thus call center is easily defined as a location responsible for the mass handling of individual communications, which may include incoming telephone calls, letters, faxes, live support, social media, and email.
+The main function of a call centre is to receive or relay a large volume of requests via phone or email.
+It is usually classified as inbound or outbound call centre which the inbound call centre is usually operated and control by a company that manages the incoming sales support or information inquiries from customers.
+For outbound call centre, it is used mainly for telemarketing, charity donations, debt collection services and market research.
+Thus call centre is easily defined as a location responsible for the mass handling of individual communications, which may include incoming telephone calls, letters, faxes, live support, social media, and email.

-There are many variations of call center software that is available in the market which aids the management and the helpdesk agents to manage their call volumes.
-Below are some of the descriptions of software features that are commonly used by all call centers around the world.
+There are many variations of call centre software that is available in the market which aids the management and the helpdesk agents to manage their call volumes.
+Below are some of the descriptions of software features that are commonly used by all call centres around the world.